christiangeissler/driftapi/README.md

 # Quickstart:
 * Have docker
-installed
+installed and running
-* run in project root directory: docker compose --profile racedisplay up --build
+* open a console in the project root directory and type: 'docker compose --profile racedisplay up'
+* wait for docker to download, build and run the servers (the first time, this can take several minutes)
 * visit "localhost:8080" in your browser and create a game.
 * Open Drift-App, enter the local ip-adress of the server (on windows: open cmd, type "ipconfig" to see the ip adresses) with a /game at the end (example: 192.188.22.54/game) as the server uri and choose the same game_id as when you created the game.
 * Start the game and drive.
 You should see the round times appearing on the score board.
+* you can stop the servers by closing the console window.
+If you want to completely remove the servers (resetting them), type 'docker compose down' in the console window.

 # driftapi
 An openapi proposal and reference server implementation for submitting sturmkind app's racing information